How to turn your hotel into a brand

 Narrowing down and defining a target group is not a simple decision.
 There’s always the concern: “What if I’ve got the “wrong” target group?”, “What if that doesn’t get me enough guests, wouldn’t it be stupid to ignore the others?”

-Here are the three most important steps to develop into a hotel brand:
+Here are the three crucial steps that help you develop your hotel into a brand:

 Think about how you want guests to perceive your hotel.